How to fix a radiator that doesn’t get hot

 Remember: The sludge will still be in the radiator, so be very careful as you’re removing it from the wall and try not to get any of the mess on your flooring!.

 Once you have the radiator off the wall, take it outside – and using a hosepipe – flush out the inside of the radiator from both sides.

 Please note: This should be effective enough to remove the sludge from a single radiator, but if you have issues all over the house it’s probably best to have a professional undertake a complete power-flush of your central heating system.

 It may be an ‘external’ filling loop, like this –

 Or, it may be an ‘internal’ filling loop, like this –

-If you are unsure of which type of filling loop you have, don’t go playing around with your boiler – CONTACT A TRAINED AND QUALIFIED HEATING ENGINEER!
+If you are unsure of which type of filling loop you have, don’t go playing around with your boiler – Contact a trained and professional heating engineer!

 Believe it or not, but the problem with your cold radiator could be something as simple as having a ‘flow’ diverter installed.

 Some – but not all – radiators require flow diverters to ensure that the water flows in the right direction through the appliance.

 A pretty simple piece of kit, a flow diverter is designed to make sure all the parts of your radiator that should get warm, actually DO get warm.